WhiteTomX/microsoft-teams-apps-icebreaker/Wiki/Data-stores.md

+# Data stores

 The app uses the following data stores:

-1. Azure Cosmos DB Account - Teams and Users Collections
+1. Azure Cosmos DB Account
+   1. Teams Collection
+   2. Users collection
+   3. QuestionsCollections
+   4. ResourceStrings collection (translation)
-1. Application Insights
+2. Application Insights

 All these resources are created in your Azure subscription.
 None are hosted directly by Microsoft.